jveigel/Blender-Expanse-Solar-System/README.md

 * `BrachistochroneCalculator.py`
 * `BrachistochroneCalculator.jsx`

 Attempts to estimate the interstellar travel times using the relativistic brachistochrone equation for the Nauvoo from the Expanse.
-I'm not sure how accurate it is: Python version outputs to .csv and .md, and the .jsx is a React component version.
+I'm not sure how accurate it is: Python version outputs to .csv and .md (example below), and the .jsx is a React component version.
 * `EpsteinDriveCalculator.py`
 * `EpsteinDriveCalculator.jsx`